 The Company's marketable securities are classified as available-for-sale and are carried at fair value with the unrealized gains and losses reported as a component of accumulated other comprehensive loss in stockholders' equity.
-Realized gains and losses and declines in value judged to be other than temporary are included as a component of other income (expense), net based on the specific identification method.
 The Company classifies its marketable securities with maturities beyond one year as short-term, based on their highly liquid nature and because such marketable securities are available for current operations.